 So let’s have a very quick overview of the panorama.

-What is an online course?
+What are online courses?
 And a MOOC?

 A video course is an online learning program where video lectures play the main part in the process.
 I consider separately sites like Udemy and the like, from Coursera and similar ones.
 The formers are a business companies that offers courses built by topic’s experts (like me) some for free and some for a fee.
 The latters are also a for-profit companies where the content is sourced from universities in what is referenced as Massive Open Online Courses.
 For ease of reading I will call them business and MOOC although the Courseras are also in business and they want to make money (right now their model is based on certification fees).
 There are several differences between them starting from the range of topic covered.
 Business platform will accept and offer everything, at worst it won’t sell, unless they are vertical sites (i.e. courses only for web development).
 On the contrary MOOC tend to reflect university curricula so most of the topics are related to sciences, business or arts.
 To me the most distinguish feature of MOOC is that they really breath academic learning and thus, compared to business courses, they are generally more theoretical, they promote group study, student discussions, field exercises, grading and peer review systems.
 On the other sides business courses are more practical, they focus more on how to apply skills (rather than the theory behind) and offer less interaction with other students.
 Your mileage may vary and some specific courses may differ but a basic simplification would be: MOOC are great for learning something while business courses are great for learning to do something.
 Again I took on MOOC on Content Management that was very practical and there are some business courses that focus on theory, so it’s just a rule of a thumb.